 Closest Metro Station: Minimes Théatres Romains (Funiculars F2)

-Here 16th-century buildings boasting beautiful doorways are painted in hues of red and orange.
-It’s a dreamy setting that is absolutely picture-perfect.
+Here I found 16th-century buildings with beautiful doorways painted in hues of red and orange.

 Closest Metro Station: Croix Paquet (Line C)